Grafton Bond Store

-Grafton Bond Store is a heritage-listed former bond store and warehouse and now offices located at 60 Hickson Road, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+Grafton Bond Store is a heritage-listed former bond store and warehouse and now offices located at 60 Hickson Road, in the inner city Sydney suburb of Millers Point, New South Wales, Australia.
 The 1881 sections of the building were designed by William Wardell.
 It was incorporated into the new Maritime Centre (also known as Price Waterhouse Building) in the 1980s.
 It was added to the New South Wales State Heritage Register on 18 April 2000.

 History

 Grafton Wharf was established at what was then Cockle Bay in about 1835.
 In 1881 it was bought by John Frazer and Co and was greatly enlarged, so that by 1886 it had a frontage to the east side of Darling Harbour of 430 ft, and three piers "capable of receiving and shipping cargo of any character and weight".
 In 1886 there were 14 warehouses, with a large capacity of some 44000 t of cargo and facilities for pressing 1600 bales of wool a day.
 It was claimed to be the largest bond warehouse complex in Australia.
 The building now known as Grafton Bond was part of this complex.
 In 1888 the stores became the property of Burns Philp & Co Ltd. The present building is a remnant of a much larger complex.
 The other components of the complex that survived the dramatic changes brought about by the 1893 depression and the redevelopment by the Sydney Harbour Trust, were demolished with the formation of Hickson Road in 1925, which cut across the whole Grafton Wharf site.
 At that time even this last large building was altered, though it remains largely as it was designed by William Wardell, one of Australia's greatest architects.
 Incorporated into the new Maritime Centre in the late 1980s, the refurbished Grafton Bond has been successfully adapted for this reuse.

 The sandstone wall was associated with the growth of wharf facilities and the expansion of the western side of the city, and provides a level access to properties at Kent Street.